Substance Abuse Counseling For Addiction Recovery

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Substance-Related and Addictive Disorders is a category of mental health disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM) that encompasses a number of different disorders, including alcohol use disorder (also known as alcohol addiction) and opioid use disorder.
+Substance-Related and Addictive Disorders is a category of mental health disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM) that encompasses several different disorders, including alcohol use disorder (also known as alcohol addiction) and opioid use disorder.
 Substance use counseling (previously called substance abuse counseling) can help individuals with these mental health conditions address their symptoms and foster emotional wellness.

 Substance use disorder counselors, addiction counselors, and mental health centers provide treatment for those experiencing substance use disorder.
-Professionals like substance use disorder counselors work to develop individualized treatment plans and treatment goals to address issues related to drugs and alcohol, address substance use disorder, and prevent relapse.
+Professionals like substance use disorder counselors work to develop individualized treatment plans and treatment goals to address issues related to alcohol addiction and substance use disorder and prevent relapse.

 Understanding substance use disorder

-Substance use disorders (SUDs) are not a choice, but recovery is possible, and various research-supported treatment options (including substance use disorder counseling, previously called substance abuse counseling) and treatment centers are available.
-Often, underlying concerns and comorbid conditions, like anxiety disorders, environment, family history, and trauma, play a role in developing or affecting a person living with a SUD.
-Licensed counselors and substance use disorder counseling centers can help people manage any comorbid mental health conditions in clinical settings with individualized treatment plans.
+Substance use disorders (SUDs) are not a choice, but recovery is possible, and various research-supported treatment options (including substance use disorder counseling, previously called substance abuse counseling) and treatment programs are available.
+Often, underlying concerns and comorbid conditions, like anxiety disorders, environment, family history, and trauma, may play a role in someone developing SUD or can affect someone living with a SUD.
+Licensed counselors and substance use disorder counseling centers can help people manage many comorbid mental health conditions in clinical settings with individualized treatment plans.

 SUDs can affect all areas of a person’s life, including social relationships, family and love life, work, education, physical health, and mental health.